-This program will prepare the student for a career in electronics.
+The Industrial Electronics program will prepare the student for a career in electronics.
 Knowledge of science, mathematics, and the practical application of electrical and electronic principles used in industry enable electronics technicians to work in many areas of business and industry.

-This program places an emphasis on the automatic control of energy production and industrial processes using PLCs, industrial instrumentation, DC and AC machinery, and power distribution.
+The Industrial Electronics major places an emphasis on the automatic control of energy production and industrial processes using PLCs, industrial instrumentation, DC and AC machinery, and power distribution.